 With non-qualified annuities, you can transfer the funds between different kinds of annuities, such as fixed and variable, without facing an early-withdrawal penalty because the exchanges are covered by Section 1035 of the Internal Revenue Code.
 These transfers are known as 1035 exchanges.

-With qualified annuities, such transfers can take place, but the transfers are limited to funds in the annuity that are considered tax-free.
+With qualified annuities, such transfers can take place, but the transfers are limited to funds in the annuity that are considered tax-deferred.

 According to the Insured Retirement Institute, possible reasons for such transfers could be: